Questions To Ask On The First Date

 If you’re ready to start going on dates and to find your person, it can help to know what you’re looking for in a significant other—or whether you're looking for a partner at all rather than a best friend —and how you’d like a relationship to look.
 This can help you to determine what questions to ask and how to approach your relationship, possibly helping you to have the best chances at creating the life you want.

-To that end, we’ve compiled a list of date questions to ask yourself and open-ended conversation starters that can help you confidently embark on your dating journey and increase your chances of finding the right person for you.
+To that end, we’ve compiled a list of first date questions to ask yourself and open-ended questions that can help you confidently embark on your dating journey and increase your chances of finding the right person for you.

 First dates can be nerve-wracking for many people—whether you meet at a restaurant or a coffee shop—and it may be that your date is just as or more nervous than you.
-Questions are generally intended to break the ice with the new person in front of you while getting a sense of who they are.
-While some awkward silences are common when you're first getting to know someone, there are some ways to reduce jitters.
+First date questions are generally intended to break the ice with the new person in front of you while getting a sense of who they are.
+While some awkward silences are common when you're first getting to know someone, there are some ways to reduce first date jitters.
 If you're looking for suggestions on what to ask on a first date, the following might help:

-• Ask open-ended questions that allow the person to express themselves, and then actively listen to their answers.
-Psychologist Carl Rogers considered deep listening key to building a healthy relationship.
+Ask open-ended questions that allow your date to express themselves, and then actively listen to their answers.
+Psychologist Carl Rogers considered deep listening the key to building a healthy relationship.
 While listening is not always easy, it's a skill that can be learned.
-Listening will also give you a clearer sense of who they are and may help you pick up cues on their personality, sense of humor, and style of communication—factors that can help you figure out if you're interested in them.
+Listening will also give you a clearer sense of who your date is and may help you pick up cues on their personality, sense of humor, and style of communication—factors that can help you figure out if you're interested in them.

 Dream job